FREE WEBINAR - "Importance of HAZOP Studies" A Joint UK/USA Presentation - 16.11.2023 3PM BST

 Sigma-HSE’s thermal stability testing lab offer comprehensive standard and custom testing packages to aid you in the identification of the oxidation, combustion or molecular decomposition of materials in your workplace.

-Discover our range of thermal stability test methods
+Discover our range of thermal stability testing methods

 The air over layer test is conducted to establish the onset temperature of exothermic activity on thin layers of materials when exposed to elevated atmospheric temperatures.
 It replicates thin layer (up to 15 mm) deposits in a drying situation i.e. drier walls or roofs where hot air may rush over the surface.